The Village Hall - Shipton Gorge

 HALL IMPROVEMENT PROJECT

-The plans can be viewed here.
+The plans themselves can be viewed here.

 MEETING MINUTES